 Halbtrocken-Half-dry (a touch of sweetness)

-Some producers use a secret code to showcase their special bottles.
+Some producers use a secret code to showcase their special bottles on German wine labels.
 This is not regulated by the government.
 Some producers showcase their “reserve” or special bottlings with a Goldkapsule.
 If the Goldkapsule includes stars, then it means that the grapes were harvest at a higher must weight than is classified on the label.
 The consumer can expect more intensity or sweetness from these wines.

-Often the town will be listed first, followed by the vineyard.
+Often the town will be listed first on German wine labels, followed by the vineyard.
 Germans signify the place from which something is from by adding “ER,” as is Piesporter Michelsberg (Piesport is the town, Michelsberg is the collection of vineyards).
 Here are some terms to know:

 Anbaugebiete – 13 regions classified by the german wine law, which include the Mosel, Rheingau, Rheinhessen, Nahe, Pfalz, Baden, Sachen, Saal-Unstrut, Württemberg, Franken, Hessische-Bergstrasse, Ahr, and Mittelrhein.